Just starting your weight loss journey? Need an easy-to-follow workout plan to break through a weight loss plateau?

-This 30-day workout plan has just what you need to feel your best in 2020 — and it’s great for beginners, too!
-For the next 30 days, we challenge you to try these activities on your own, with a friend, or even with a group: Join us in celebrating a happy, healthy new year!
+This 30-day workout plan has just what you need to feel your best — and it’s great for beginners, too!
+For the next 30 days, we challenge you to try these activities on your own, with a friend, or even with a group: Join us and get ready to sweat!

 Health benefits of exercise